Clinical Pipeline

 Fulfilling the Promise of ARAKODA

-By leveraging its successful completion of clinical development and FDA approval of ARAKODA® (tafenoquine) for malaria prevention and exclusive research and licensing agreements with the U. S. Army, and with promising new non-clinical and clinical data in hand, 60P is seeking to expand the list of indicated uses for its already approved product, ARAKODA.
+By leveraging its successful completion of clinical development and FDA approval of ARAKODA® (tafenoquine) for malaria prevention and exclusive research and licensing agreements with the U. S. Army, and with promising new non-clinical and clinical data in hand, 60 Degrees Pharmaceuticals is seeking to evaluate the utility of tafenoquine for additional indications.

 Treatment of Babesiosis